Daniel Roche (historian)

 Daniel Roche (26 July 1935 – 19 February 2023) was a French social and cultural historian, widely recognized as one of the foremost experts of his generation on the cultural history of France during the later years of the Ancien Régime.
 Roche was elected an International member of the American Philosophical Society in 2009.

+Death

 Roche died on 19 February 2023, at the age of 87.